Long-term Enrollment Planning

 Be proactive

 Finally, programs should document all admissions processes, maintain clear records of evaluation criteria, and review practices annually to identify areas for refinement.
-By taking a proactive, data-informed, and holistic approach, graduate programs can build strong, sustainable cohorts that advance their mission and thrive in an increasingly competitive academic landscape.
+By taking a proactive, data-informed, and strategic approach, graduate programs can build strong, sustainable cohorts that advance their mission and thrive in an increasingly competitive academic landscape.

 Compass iconAdmission Cycle Preparation